purescript/documentation/Project-Ideas.md

 - Automatic differentiation
 - Interval trees (this could also reuse a lot of the code in [purescript-sequences](/hdgarrood/purescript-sequences))
 - Efficient set and map union

+### Improving Core/Contrib Libraries

+- `purescript-graphs` would benefit from some additional basic graph operations.
+- `purescript-parsing` is in need of performance improvements.
+- `purescript-jquery` is missing lots of basic functionality from jQuery.
+- Help is needed to add support for the full DOM IDL to `purescript-dom`.